-- Maryland law requires courts to accept the protected ACP address on all documentation. - Mail is forwarded to participant's real address. - Schools accept the ACP address on documentation. - Participants can still vote without disclosing their real address.
+- District of Columbia law requires that courts accept the protected ACP address on documentation. - Mail is forwarded to participant's real address. - Schools accept the ACP address on documentation. - Participants can still vote without disclosing their real address. - Participants can shield the deed of their house if they are in touch with the ACP before buying the property.

-- Participants can shield the deed of their house if they are in touch with the ACP before buying the property. - ACP participants may have to disclose their participation in the ACP program when providing their alternate address. - Packages cannot be forwarded by the ACP. - Alternative options for package delivery include using pick up hubs, a PO box, or a family member/friend's address.
+- Utility and insurance companies will likely need the real address and are not legally required to keep it confidential. - Packages cannot be forwarded by the ACP. - Alternative options for package delivery include using pick up hubs, a PO box, or a family member/friend's address.